Determining Building Efficiency Baselines

 - Improved Learning Environment: Indoor air quality and thermal comfort can be improved with ventilation; visual comfort can be improved with more evenly distributed lighting, and noise levels from building systems can be lowered to provide less distraction.
 Learn more about Optimal Learning Environments for students.

-- Enhanced Educational Opportunities: Energy efficient school buildings can aid with energy and environmental curriculum, providing hands-on opportunities for students to learn about the benefits of sustainable energy.
+- Enhanced Educational Opportunities: Energy-efficient school buildings can aid with energy and environmental curriculum, providing hands-on opportunities for students to learn about the benefits of sustainable energy.
 Promoting campus energy projects to students gives them a unique, hands-on learning opportunity about energy consumption and efficiency.
-Classroom solar curriculum is also something to consider for K-12 school installed solar projects.
+Classroom solar curriculum is also something to consider for K-12 school solar projects.

 - Reduced Waste and Increased Recycling: Schools and large facilities produce copious amounts of waste that are typically dumped into landfills.
 The cost of a waste management system for a school can be in the hundreds of thousands of dollars, as most schools generate between 48 to 99 pounds of waste per student every year.
 Implementing better recycling programs and reducing waste can save schools thousands of dollars on waste management costs.